SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 like you just said, is this going to prevent somebody from committing suicide?
 I don't know.
 But maybe if you take tiny, tiny, tiny little steps,

-you know, going out in nature.
+you know, going out in nature,

-Also, for me, was practicing gratitude.
+also for me was practicing gratitude.
 Oh my God.

-For me, was gratitude,
+For me, it was gratitude,

 faith, love.
-Yeah.

-every day I'm like, I know it might sound so stupid.
+Every day I'm like, I know it might sound so stupid.
 I'll touch my heart.

 I'm like, okay,